Fleming Fund Independent Evaluation Supplier

 Our proposed solution incorporates a utilisation focused evaluation (UFE) design, with a theory based approach using mixed-methods data collection and analysis tools.
 A key factor in the development of our suggested methodology was to ensure that the evaluation results in real-time learning for key stakeholders, which can be fed directly back in to the Fleming Fund programme to increase efficiency, effectiveness, and overall impact.
 The overarching Fleming Fund Theory of Change (TOC) acts as a conceptual starting point for the evaluation.
 In order to test this overarching TOC and frame our evaluative explanations of what happened we will unpack the various ‘middle-range theories’ through which this overarching TOC will be delivered in widely varying contexts.
 A key aspect of our proposed solution is therefore to invest in co-developing, ex-ante, middle-range theories for three thematic focus areas that we have identified (Strengthened Surveillance Systems, Knowledge & Application, Awareness & Policy Change) which will unpack the overall TOC.

-Itad are working closely with the Fleming Fund Management Agent during the inception phase to ensure that evaluation considerations are ‘embedded’ in the programmes across the project cycle.
+Itad is working closely with the Fleming Fund Management Agent during the inception phase to ensure that evaluation considerations are ‘embedded’ in the programmes across the project cycle.

 Image © Laboratory.
 Photo Credit: George Redgrave